caljrimmer/1liner/README.md

 Why?
 ----

 Fetching data from a JS object can be cumbersome and always requires too much code.
-Wouldn't it be great to be able to fetch data, quickly, from a JS object such with one simple line?
+Wouldn't it be great to be able to fetch data, quickly, from a JS object with one simple line?

 ```javascript